-One of the most common ailments and the leading cause of physicians visits is Lower Back Pain.
-While there are a number of different reasons you can experience pain in your back but generally an injury, accident or muscle strain will cause pain throughout the region.l More severe cases can include structural issues like herniated discs, spinal stenosis, and degenerative disc disease.
+One of the most common ailments and the leading cause of physicians visits is Low Back Pain.
+While there are a number of different reasons you can experience pain in your back, generally an injury, accident, or muscle strain will cause pain throughout the region.
+More severe cases can include structural issues like herniated discs, spinal stenosis, and degenerative disc disease.

 Generally, most herniation will happen in the lumbar spine (lower back) or cervical spine (neck area).
-When the disc is compressed it will press on nerves which in turn can cause pain, numbness, and weakness if the area of the body that the nerves affect
+When the disc is compressed, it will press on nerves which in turn can cause pain, numbness, and weakness in the area of the body that the nerves affect.

-The spine can receive small cracks to the outer shell of the disc which can cause the disc to bulge starting the degenerative process.
-These changes are greater in those who smoke cigarettes and engage in heavy physical labor such as heavy lifting.
-Additionally, being overweight can cause strain on the body which makes the spine prone to degenerative disc disease
+The spine can receive small cracks to the outer shell of the disc which can cause the disc to bulge, starting the degenerative process.
+These changes are greater in those who smoke cigarettes and engage in hard physical labor such as heavy lifting.
+Additionally, being overweight can cause additional strain on the body which makes the spine prone to degenerative disc disease.

 Sciatica is caused by a herniated disc that is causing pain and numbness in the buttock that extends down the leg and is located in the lower back.
 This is the most common symptom of a herniation as it puts pressure on the sciatic nerve.
 This pain most often occurs on one side and may get worse after sitting, walking, bending, or even standing.

-Though headaches can be caused by a number of different things they have one thing in common, they hurt and cause pain.
-In more extreme cases they can lead to symptoms of nausea and vomiting.
-Chronic headaches can include cluster and tension headaches and migraines.
+Though headaches can be caused by a number of different things, they have one thing in common — they hurt and cause pain.
+In more extreme cases, they can lead to symptoms of nausea and vomiting.
+Chronic headaches can include cluster, tension, and migraine headaches.

 If you are suffering from any of these conditions Call Us Today!
 720-408-7355